- Fertility Care

 - LGBTQ Family Building

 Chelsea Fertility NYC proudly assists in family building for LGBTQ, gay and lesbian individuals whether or not a fertility issue is present.

 We believe a family is defined as two or more people (one of whom can be your baby) who share common values and ultimately form a deeply loving bond.
 Chelsea Fertility NYC recognizes equality and freedom in parenting by providing open access to all fertility treatments available, regardless of relationship status or sexual orientation.
-Some of the options for LGBT, lesbian and gay patients include:
+Some of the options for LGBTQ, lesbian and gay patients include: